LogtalkDotOrg/logtalk3/examples/tcltk/NOTES.md

 use (e.g. `gplgt`).

 To run the example, open the `gui.tcl` file using the `wish` application provided by your Tk installation.
-On POSIX systems, you can also simple call the `run` script from a terminal window:

-     $ ./run

 Note: This example requires Tcl/Tk and `tcllib` are also installed.
 Tested with Tcl/Tk version 8.6 and `tcllib` version 1.20.